Welcome! This page provides information and resources about academic integrity for educators. Go to academic integrity info for students instead.

 The committee must have at least three voting members available.

-- One of the committee members must be a student representative who has undergone training in student accountability and conflict resolution by the Division of Student Affairs.
+- One of the committee members must be a student representative who has undergone training in student accountability and conflict response by the Division of Student Affairs.

 - When possible, one of the two participating faculty members will belong to the academic school in which the alleged violation took place.